 So, as you can see, there are few similarities between the Starbucks coffee experience and that found in the typical Italian bar.
 This is where I am here to help.
 Below are some tips on the most common coffee choices in Italy as well as some pointers on ordering.
 Before that, a few pics to familiarize you with Italian coffees.

 Typically you will go to the cashier and pay for what you want, then bring your receipt to the counter, leave the receipt on the counter and then tell the barista what you want.
 Of course this can vary and at times you can go straight to the bar and pay later, but paying first is the norm.

 Why would I try to tell you how to drink your coffee?
 Well, you can drink your coffee how you want, but let me tell you what to expect.
 First of all, as mentioned above, there will never be coffee “to go.”
-Not going to happen.
+Not going to happen (apart from Covid changes).
 Coffee is meant to consumed immediately after it is made, at the counter, standing up.
 Even if you order a croissant (called brioche in northern parts of Italy and cornetto in southern parts of Italy), you will eat that while standing too.
 Sitting down is okay, but it varies from bar to bar on what you can expect from a service and price perspective.
 In non-touristy areas, you can usually order your coffee, and if you find an empty table, take your coffee and go sit down (no extra charge).
 In the more touristy areas, there will usually be someone to take your order and bring it to your table.
 Expect to pay double for this type of service.

 What to order